An ALT Japan Journey: Teaching English and New Opportunities

 3. Official English teacher

 With enough experience and networking, you can become the official English instructor for classes at a Japanese school.
-Your experience as an ALT gives you a solid foundation to instruct and plan out English lessons.
+Your experience as an ALT in Japan gives you a solid foundation to instruct and plan out English lessons.

 Additionally, you can put your ALT skills to use as you can train new ALTs or English teachers and develop curriculum materials.